liberjul/liberjul.github.io/pages/CV.md

     insights into their lifestyle.
 The ISME journal.
 12(7): 1743-1757.

--   Hussien A, Olson E, Brisco E, West H, Javaid T, **Liber JA**, and Sticklen M (2016).
-Overactivation of two wheat native genes in wheat genome confers resistance to FHB pathogen inoculations.
+-   Hussien A, Olson E, Brisco E, West H, Javaid T, **Liber JA**, and Sticklen M. (2016) Overactivation of two wheat native genes in wheat genome confers resistance to FHB pathogen inoculations.
 Scab Symposium, Genes Discovery and Engineering Chapter.
 Hyatt Regency at the Arch.
 St. Louis, Missouri, Dec.
 4-6, 2016.
 Poster presentation.